oscar6echo/jupyter-on-google-cloud/README.md

 All good.
 You can start working !

-### 11 - Stop of delete you VM when you are finished
+### 11 - Stop or delete you VM when you are finished

 Be careful it is all too easy to forget !